Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/5-XCMP-and-Blockspace/1-XCMP_Slides.md

 Efficient economic systems create niches for specialization.

-Different systems can exercise _comparative advantage_<br>with others and focus on a single service or problem.
+Different systems can exercise _comparative advantage_<br/>with others and focus on a single service or problem.

 ---